zenzett/nyt-article/README.md

-# 📰 NY Times Article Search SPA
+# 📰 New York Times Article SPA

 A simple Single Page Application (SPA) built with **React + TypeScript** that allows users to search and view articles from **The New York Times Article Search API**.